 Stepping out in Beckley, WV

-Active SWV Bike/Walk is very excited to begin working with the City of Beckley, WV in 2017 as it embarks on becoming more bicycle and pedestrian friendly.
+Active SWV Bike/Walk to be working with the City of Beckley, WV on its Bike Beckley initiative.
+The group began meeting in 2017 to embarks on becoming more bicycle and pedestrian friendly.
+This group, which includes elected officials, city employees, and community members who are interested in becoming involved in Bike/Walk efforts, meets the 2nd Wednesday of every month.
 As one of West Virginia’s population centers, Beckley has lots of potential for improvements and great ideas!

 Active SWV How-To Guide for Bike/Walk Communities in southern West Virginia